 Presenting the PED to the customer cleanly, simply and in the best position for checking the transaction and PIN entry also improves the customer experience and allows the payment process to flow smoothly, keeping the focus on the actual purchase rather than payment.

-Tailwind FlexiPole systems are used all over the world in ticketing and kiosk locations ranging from Grand Central Station in New York to music festivals.
+Our FlexiPole range is used all over the world in ticketing and kiosk locations ranging from Grand Central Station in New York to music festivals.

 Contact our sales team to find out more about our experience in ticketing and kiosks and about our FlexiPole system.